Back

 Exam Rooms

-Overall testing room requirements and seating policies for digital AP Exams are the same as the AP Program policies for paper exams (see the “Selecting Testing Locations” and “Seating Policy” sections in the AP Coordinator’s Manual, Part 2).
-However, there are some additional considerations and options for digital exams, including seating options, power, and scratch paper.
+Overall testing room requirements and seating policies for digital AP Exams are the same as the AP Program policies for all AP Exams.
+See Preparing for Exam Day for more information.
+However, there are some additional considerations for digital AP Exams, including seating options, power, and scratch paper.

 Important: Remember to ask school or district technology staff to check your choice of testing rooms and the number of expected test takers in each.
 Assigning too many students to a single wireless access point (WAP) can delay testing and prevent answer submission.

 If you’re planning to test at an off-site location, confirm that the testing spaces meet all room, seating, and technical requirements.
-Follow all policies for off-site testing locations detailed in the AP Coordinator’s Manual, Part 2.
+Follow all policies for off-site testing locations detailed in the AP Coordinator’s Manual, Part 2, available in early 2025.

 Seating